 Cabin Operations Safety Technical Group (COSTG)

-The CSTF contributes to the reduction of incidents/ accidents and costs to airlines associated with the operation of commercial passenger aircraft.
-It comprises cabin safety specialists from IATA member airlines who meet twice per year.
+The COSTG contributes to the reduction of incidents/ accidents and costs to airlines associated with the operation of commercial passenger aircraft.
+It develops and reviews all aspects in relation to cabin operations to improve safety and operational efficiency.

 The HITG develops a process to collect, validate and prioritize hazards from IATA member airlines and the industry.